learningtapestry/ssdn/docs/security-considerations.md

 ### xAPI event collection & processing

-This is perhaps the most important sub-system in the entire Nucleus application, because it covers the vast majority of components and, thus, interrelates with many security-related aspects.
+This is perhaps the most important sub-system in the entire SSDN application, because it covers the vast majority of components and, thus, interrelates with many security-related aspects.

 These are the steps that are involved in the collection and processing of an xAPI event: